 The question, which the FDA is currently investigating, is did Fresenius release this information in a timely manner and properly warn kidney dialysis patients of their risk of cardiac arrest?

-If you know a dialysis patient who had serious cardiovascular side effects immediately following treatment at Fresenius clinic, please call us today or fill out a free consultation form.
+If you know a dialysis patient who had serious cardiovascular side effects immediately following treatment at Fresenius clinic, please contact us today or fill out a free consultation form.
 Our skilled NaturaLyte and GranuFlo lawyers can help you qualify a potential case against the manufacturer of these dialysis products.